camelinaction/camelinaction2/chapter17/cluster-servicecall/readme.md

-### 17.7.6 Service Call using Consul service registry
+### 17.7.6 Service Call using Spring Boot Cloud and Consul

-The example uses Consul for service discovery.
+The example uses Consul for service discovery, and runs using Spring Boot Cloud as the client.

 #### Running consul